tpascarella/sr50/docs/contributing.md

 ---
 # Contributing

-SR50 is open source so you can make this site better!
+SR50 is open source so anyone can contribute to the site!

 ## Getting Started